-3. minimum days off specified in 10 CFR 26.205(d)(3) through (d)
+3. minimum days off specified in 10 CFR 26.205(d)(3) through (d)(5)

+4. maximum average work hours specified in 10 CFR 26.205(d)(7)

 e.
 Review a sample of fatigue assessments that allowed workers to return to performing duties for the licensee and verify that any controls or conditions that were put in place to prevent errors were reasonable and were implemented, including a need for a break.